hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 "heterophenomenology" in
 [his reply to Nagel](https://ase.tufts.edu/cogstud/dennett/papers/what_is_it_like_to_be_a_bat.pdf).)

-While there may or may not be something it is like to be a bat, a bat, unlike a human, does know how to operate all of its interlocking cognitive machinery seamlessly, in real time.
+But while there may or may not be something it is like to be a bat, a bat, unlike a human, does know how to operate all of its interlocking cognitive machinery seamlessly, in real time.
 The different components form a "functional gestalt", defined